bjucps209/spring22-team1/README.md

   - The enemy cities fight back with easy, medium, and hard mode difficulties, which are dynamic and can be switched mid-game.
 Cities will shoot projectiles at oncoming enemies, destroying them.
 The special Easter Egg level is activated upon clicking the game's title.
 The cheat mode allows the user to instantly win, lose, increment population, and spawn weather.
 * Serialization:
   The save function creates a save file at the given filename.
 It saves the current score, state of the game, and all of the cities and troops on the map, along with their destinations, speeds, headings, population counts, and type, as relevant.
 When the load function is called, it loads all of the game in the exact state that it was saved in.
 Cities are at their current populations, and troops are not only where they were when the game was saved, but heading in the same direction at the same speed, and are actively moving when the game is loaded.
 The code passes all unit tests.
-  Save Function now saves Weather Entities.
-  Save Function now saves Projectile Entities.
+  Save Function now saves Weather Entities and Projectile Entities.
 * Level Builder:
   The program allows the user to place the enemy, neutral, and player cities wherever wanted on the map, and decide on the playing season.
 The user can also choose a type of city (strong and fast) to use.
 The user can save the level, close the window, and load the level later, or they can save the level and continue to change it, decide they want to go back to what they saved, and load the level from the same window.
   As of Beta, levels built in Level Builder are automatically sent to the main game files, where they can be launched in the levels menu via the "Play Built Game" button.